OpenSecuritySummit/oss2018/content/outcomes/tracks/CISO/working-sessions/cyber-risk-modeling.md

 ### Cyber Risk Quantification for insurance and underwriting transactions

-Use a four step process to evaluate risk:
+Use a four-step process to evaluate risk:

-1. LEVERAGE: Leverage responses to the NIST Cybersecurity Framework (CSF) questionnaire.
+1. **Leverage** Leverage responses to the NIST Cybersecurity Framework (CSF) questionnaire.
-2. EVALUATE: Online NIST Self-Evaluation (only), and/or deeper Cyber Readiness Evaluation (CRE) at a level matching the organisation’s needs.
+2. **Evaluate** Online NIST Self-Evaluation (only), and/or deeper Cyber Readiness Evaluation (CRE) at a level matching the organisation’s needs.
-3. MEASURE: test to measure scenario-based impacts, measure mitigation options / ROI, measure overall cyber risk profile.
+3. **Measure** Test to measure scenario-based impacts, measure mitigation options / ROI, measure overall cyber risk profile.
-4. INFORM: Define an Appropriate Risk Strategy, fill gaps with potential solutions, optimization of insurance pricing, coverage, limits, and deductible/sir’s.
-Helps CISO’s selection/business case around security & resiliency investments.
+4. **Inform** Define an Appropriate Risk Strategy, fill gaps with potential solutions, optimization of insurance pricing, coverage, limits, and deductible/sirs.
+Helps CISOs selection/business case around security & resiliency investments.

 Leverage Information + Evaluate Risks + Measure Exposure = Inform Strategies & Solutions

 ### The NIST Cybersecurity Framework (NIST CSF)

-The Framework consists of three parts; the Core, Implementation Tiers and the Profile.
+The Framework consists of three parts:  the Core; Implementation Tiers; the Profile.

-1. The Framework Core provides a set of five activities to achieve specific cybersecurity outcomes, divided into five functions: Identify, Protect, Detect, Respond, and Recover.
+1. The Framework Core provides a set of five activities to achieve specific cybersecurity outcomes, divided into five functions:
+  - Identify
+  - Protect
+  - Detect
+  - Respond
+  - Recover.
 2. The Implementation Tiers provide context on how you view cybersecurity risk and your processes currently in place to manage risk.
-3. The Framework Profile aligns your cybersecurity activities with business requirements, risk tolerances, and resources, enables you to describe your current and target cybersecurity postures, identify and prioritize opportunities for improvement, and evaluate your progress toward your target state.
+3. The Framework Profile aligns your cybersecurity activities with business requirements, risk tolerances, and resources; it enables you to
+  - Describe your current and target cybersecurity postures
+  - Identify and prioritize opportunities for improvemen
+  - Evaluate your progress toward your target state.

 In responding to the Framework Core questionnaire, large (more than $1 billion annual revenue) enterprises currently only average about 1.5 out of a possible 4 (a poor rating).
 Protection, detection, and recovery get the most attention.
 Response often gets less.
 Identify is often the weakest part.